Guide to a Perfect trip in Egypt!

 The workers in the Valley of the Kings were all housed at Deir El-Medina, though they would often spend nights in the small enclave of huts built about halfway between the village and their workplace and some workers may even have spent their nights in one of the small huts which were scattered throughout the valley.
 Each workman had his own task to perform, whether they were stonemasons, draughtsmen, chisel-bearers, carpenters, artists or any one of the other trades which was represented within this community.
 From an ancient papyrus (Papyrus Salt 124) we know that work crews were separated into two different gangs, a right side and a left side, with a chief workman in charge of each "side".

-During the Ramesside Period the workmen were known as the "Servants in the Place of Truth" and also the "Men of the Gang", a name which had come from the Egyptian military and navy referring to the Egyptian term "ist" which means gang or crew.
-The size of these gangs ranged from thirty to about one hundred and twenty, depending on the tomb being cut.
+During the Ramesside Period, the workmen were known as the "Servants in the Place of Truth" and also the "Men of the Gang", a name which had come from the Egyptian military and navy referring to the Egyptian term "ist" which means gang or crew.
+The size of these gangs ranged from thirty to more than one hundred and twenty, depending on the tomb being cut.

-Work in the tombs depended on the length of time it took an oil filled lamp to burn and die, which was usually about four hours.
+Work in the tombs depended on how long it took an oil-filled lamp to burn and die, which was usually about four hours.
 This meant that the working day was divided into two shifts of four hours each, with a break for lunch and/or rest in between.
+Sounds a lot like traditional working hours of today, does it not?
 The lamps were often in the shape of a bowl with a central jar made from one piece of clay.
 The central jar holds the twisted wick used in oil lamps, which was probably made out of linen coated with oil or animal fat to last longer and to provide light.
 Forget the illumination of tombs by reflected light off polished surfaces, as seen in the movie "The Mummy", as experiments have shown that this does not work.
-Also, the theory that says that the tombs would soon run out of air is a non-starter due to the tombs always being open; they were never closed until the Pharaoh was interred.
+Also, the theory that says that the tombs would soon run out of the air is a non-starter due to the tombs always being open; they were never closed until the Pharaoh was interred.

 Scribes accounted for everything that went on in the valley, from the issuing of oil for the lamps to the visit of the vizier, as well as keeping an inventory of tools issued and returned, and these reports were periodically sent to the vizier so he would know what progress was being made.
-One particular scribe, Qenherkhepeshef, collected a library of reports and other important documents, and it is through him that many facts about life in Deir El-Medina, and the Valley of the Kings, is known.
-He, and his descendants, amassed a huge collection of papyri which included religious texts, official letters, poetry, stories, and magical and medical texts.
+One particular scribe, Qenherkhepeshef, collected a library of reports and other important documents, and it is through him that many facts about life, in Deir El-Medina, and the Valley of the Kings, are known.
+He and his descendants amassed a huge collection of papyri which included religious texts, official letters, poetry, stories, and magical and medical texts.
 They were discovered by French archaeologists at Deir El-Medina in 1928.
+What a find!

-Once the King, vizier, architects and chief stonemasons had decided on a suitable site, work on cutting the tomb could commence.
-The workmen would be issued with the required tools, with this transaction being recorded by the scribe, who would also record its return.
-Large spike-like chisels would be hit with a mallet to break the rock, debris being removed by workers using leather or wicker baskets: limestone is a relatively soft stone and so work would have progressed at a reasonable pace, unless flint became an obstacle.
 The entrance doorway was shaped as soon as the workers had cut a space large enough for this operation to be conducted.
 Once sufficient depth into the mountain was achieved, a red line was painted on the ceiling to ensure that the stone cutters could follow a straight path, as well as it being used as a central point for measurements to be taken from, which could be used to make certain that all the walls were parallel to one another, angles of corners were correct and doorways were perpendicular.
 These red lines can still be seen inside some of the tombs today.
-The cutting of a tomb was a matter of great skill as the tombs had to run straight, unless a bend or corner was planned, and any aids which builders of external constructions could not be employed here.
+The cutting of a tomb was a matter of great skill as the tombs had to run straight unless a bend or corner was planned, and any aids which builders of external constructions could not be employed here.

 The tomb of Siptah (KV47) broke into the tomb of Tia'a (KV32) and the design of the tomb was immediately altered, the intended burial chamber becoming another corridor.
 The ancient Egyptians simply repaired this accidental intrusion with large stone slabs.